vh3/tclSenseHat/README.md

 4. Haven't gotten to the gyro/,mag/accel calculations.
 Interested in seeing if creating IMU is possible.
 There are a ton of people developing IMU libraries here on github.
 This one (written in python for the SenseHat seems a likely candidate to port from python: https://github.com/astro-pi/apollo-soyuz

+5. We have not figured out how to use Tcl to get input from the buttons.
+Ideas?

 Hoping it will be useful to someone, grateful for any help.

 @themakerfam